AlaskaAirlines/WC-Generator/template/docs/upstream.md

 #### Sync upstream

-To sync your `main` brach with the upstream `main` branch, there are two ways you can do this.
+To sync your `main` branch with the upstream `main` branch, there are two ways you can do this.
 The preferred method is to fetch and rebase.
 Please do not merge down.

 ```bash
 $ git checkout main